 Figure 2 shows the proposed planning corridor and clearing footprint to accommodate WTGs, access tracks and other associated infrastructure.
-The clearing footprint represents the maximum proposed clearing area (as provided on July 2023) and may be reduced by ongoing refinement in the design and micro-siting of infrastructure throughout the development phase of the project.
+The clearing footprint represents the maximum proposed clearing area and may be reduced by ongoing refinement in the design and micro-siting of infrastructure throughout the development phase of the project.
 In the planning corridor presented in this report, no WTGs or hardstands are proposed to be placed in ecologically significant areas (e.g. areas of remnant vegetation).

 The project is currently planned to be constructed in a single stage, however the development may be constructed in multiple stages.
-Construction is proposed to start in the third quarter of 2024 and last approximately 30 months.
+Construction is proposed to start in the fourth guarter of 2024 and last approximately 30 months.